-The Reserve Case has examined production from two open pit mining locations at the Çöpler mine, the Çöpler deposit and the Çakmaktepe deposit.
+The Reserve Case has examined production from three open pit mining locations at the Çöpler mine, the Çöpler deposit, the Ardich deposit and the Çakmaktepe deposit.
 The Çakmaktepe pit, which contains only oxide ore, is almost exhausted.
-Therefore, the bulk of the oxide ore and 100% of the sulfide ore is sourced from the Çöpler pit.
-SSR Mining has prepared the open pit production schedules.
-The case adopted for the Reserve Case assumes the addition of the flotation circuit to the sulfide plant, is based on Mineral Reserves only, and does not include Inferred Mineral Resources.
+Anagold has prepared the open pit production schedules.
+The case adopted for the Reserve Case is based on Mineral Reserves only and does not include Inferred Mineral Resources.
+Figure 16.9 shows total mine production and the tonnages and grades for each ore type.